• Skip to primary navigation

 Alternatively, if you’d like to rationalize your fraction is a fraction of the time, it’s well worth using a calculator to solve your equation for you.

-Hopefully you now have a clear understanding of how to go about rationalizing denominators in fractions, in order to get rid of radicals such as square roots.
+Hopefully you now have a clear understanding of how to go about rationalizing denominators in fractions, in order to get rid of radicals such as square roots, and can confidently answer the question, is 1.5 a rational number.

 Filed Under: Learning